One-pocket: History

 The first one-pocket tournament was held in 1961, promoted by the Jansco brothers.
 The winner of the event was Johnny Vives.
 Hayden W. Lingo, author of the first published rules on one-pocket, wrote the rules adopted as the basis for the tournament rules.

 American pool player and entertainer Rudolph "Minnesota Fats" Wanderone allegedly said the game of one-pocket was like chess (later admitting that he had actually never played a game of chess).
 On the other hand, Wanderone's public rival, Willie Mosconi, called one-pocket a gimmick game for gamblers.

 Well known one pocket players and commentators such as Hall of famer Danny DiLiberto, Accu-Stats host Billy Incardona, and Mosconi Cup coach Jeremy Jones have often compared the game to chess, with a beginning, middle, and end game, and similar strategic elements.
-A player must be careful not to leave the opponent with a good shot, or the opponent may be able to capitalize on a successful shot for successive shots and never let the original player shoot again.
-A player may even intentionally pocket a ball into their opponent’s pocket, thereby conceding a point, in order to prevent the opponent from being able to pocket that ball and use it to get (ideal position) on a subsequent next shot.
+A player must be careful not to leave the opponent with a good shot, or the opponent may capitalize on a successful shot for successive shots and never let the original player shoot again.
+A player may even intentionally pocket a ball into their opponent’s pocket, thereby conceding a point, in order to prevent the opponent from being able to pocket that ball and use it to get (ideal position) on a subsequent shot.

-The game is very popular with gamblers, and frequently attracts high stakes.
-One-pocket plays a major role in the yearly Derby City Classic that is played in Louisville, Kentucky, each January.
+The game is very popular with gamblers and frequently attracts high stakes.
+One-pocket plays a major role in the yearly Derby City Classic held near Louisville, Kentucky, each January.

-One of the most famous players of the game is Grady "the Professor" Mathews, who has written articles and published a number of instructional videos on the game.
+One of the most famous players of the game is Grady "the Professor" Mathews, who has written articles and published numerous instructional videos on the game.
 The two main reference works on one-pocket are Winning One-Pocket and One-Pocket Shots, Moves and Strategies, both written by player and gambler, Eddie Robins.
-The books, now out of print, often sell on the used market for over US$200 each.

 Another well-known one-pocket player is Efren Reyes.
 His victories in the game include the Galveston World Classic One Pocket (2009) and the US Open One-pocket Championship (2000, 2011) and the Derby City One-pocket event (1999, 2004–2007 and 2014).

 One-pocket was the main game featured in the 2007 film, Turn the River, the story of a female pool hustler who plays high-stakes pool.
 The film ends with a nine-ball match, with the main character saying that nine-ball "seems like a chumpy game for us."